11 Tips to improve your credit score for a mortgage

 The most important thing to check on your credit report is that all the information is correct and up-to-date.
 Make sure all your accounts and credit cards are listed, and take a look at whether you have any defaulted payments or other factors recorded.
 If any of these details look wrong, you need to contact the credit referencing agency to correct this.

-It may take a bit of back-and-forth to add missing accounts or resolve any historic defaulted payments, but this is incredibly important.
-Something as small as an unpaid phone bill from six years ago could have a serious impact on the mortgage rates available to you, so go through it in as much detail as you can.
+It may take a bit of back-and-forth to add missing accounts or resolve any historic defaulted payments, but this is incredibly important, so go through it in as much detail as you can.

 3. Check any financial links to other people